rwaldron/tc39-notes/es8/2017-03/mar-22.md

 ### #853 String.prototype.replace edge case alignment

-BT: Currently spec says substitution strings ($1, $2) with indexes beyond the matches groups (i.e. $5, $6, $7) is implementation defined.
+BT: Currently spec says substitution strings ($1, $2) with indexes beyond the matches groups (i.e. $5, $6, $7) is implementation-defined.

 BT: All implementations agree that the replacement is not done for such substitution strings.
-PR aligns with implementaiotns.
+PR aligns with implementations.

 AWB: In my work on this in ES5 and ES6, for things like this I tried to propagate what had been specified in...?